Sean Zonneveld

 “That was one of the most important things for me,” he says.
 “The network you get out of this is incredible.
 It exceeded my expectations.”

-At the time Sean was working on implementing a data-driven sales approach in the US - so he knew immediately that the project was going to be closely tied to real life.
+At that time Sean was working on implementing a data-driven sales approach in the US - so he knew immediately that the project was going to be closely tied to real life.

 "It was hugely useful.
 I invested a lot in that course," he says.
 "The studies and work tied together very well."